 All of us have some sort of bad habit.
 In order to break these unwanted and regressive habits, we must have a plan.
-Any bad habit is undesirable but what we can’t afford in this context, are bad financial habits.
-These will affect every area of our lives and suppress any likelihood of successful living.
-Failure in this area affects a wide range of other areas in our lives.
-I don’t even have to list those here… Let’s try this little but important exercise I developed.
-Let me know if it works 🙂
+Any bad habit is undesirable but what we can’t afford are bad financial habits.
+These will affect every area of our lives and crush any possibility for successful living.
+Failure in this will also affect other areas in our lives.
+I don’t even have to list those here.
+Let’s try this important exercise below.

 - Identify the root cause(s) e.g.

 - You don’t budget because you believe you don’t have enough

 - You believe that it is too late to change old bad habits

 - You live beyond your means (usually a big one)

 # 2 – Write down the plan you will use to overcome your challenges